microsoft/terminal/doc/specs/drafts/Markdown-Notebooks/Markdown Notebooks.md

 and various other helper scripts.
 Being able to immediately leverage this existing ecosystem would undobtably lead to quicker adoption.

-Opening Markdown side-by-side with the Terminal output is certainly a little different than the way a notebook traditionally works.
-Notebooks typically have the code in a block, with output inline, below the block.
-Blocks could also just be dedicated to text, for documentation mixed between the code.
-The feature proposed here is different from that, for sure.
-For this proposal, the Terminal still exists side-by-side from the source markdown.
-Running commands from the markdown text would then send the command as a string of input to the connected terminal.
-This approach was elected over attempting to create artificial boundaries between different blocks.

-Oftentimes, the command line is a very stateful experience.
-Set some environment variables, run some script, use the errorlevel from the previous command, etc.
-Running each block in wholly separate console instances would likely not be useful.

-Additionally, finding the separation between command line input and its output, and the separation between individual commands is not an entirely trivial process.
-Should we try to separate out the command input line into one buffer, then the output into another buffer sounds great on paper.
-Consider, however, something like `cmd.exe`, which does not provide any sort of distinction between its input line and its output.
-Or `python.exe`, as an interactive REPL, which certainly doesn't tell the terminal the difference.
-How would we be able to detect something like a multi-line command at the REPL?

-By keeing the command blocks out-of-band from the terminal output, we keep the familiar terminal experience.
-It acts just as you'd expect, with no additional configuration on the user's side.
-The commands are something that are already written down, just waiting for the user to run them.
-They could even be sent to something that isn't necessarily a shell - like pasting a bit of configuration into a text editor like `vim` or `emacs`.
-The commands in the markdown side are just strings of text to send to the terminal side - nothing more.

 ### User Stories